wadefuller/nfl_predictor/README.md

 ### `nfl_predictor`
-Lightweight model designed to predict NFL game outcomes using team performance and market data.
+Lightweight model designed to predict NFL game outcomes using only team performance and market data that is available at kickoff.

 ### Model Features